1000-976-Great Vocals

 Writer/Composer: Guy Berryman / Jonny Buckland / Will Champion / Chris Martin (2002)

 As Rock music started fading in its 21st Century cultural decline, it was only held together by the falling record sales of the Alternative Rock bands, however, some bands emerged to kept it alive, with great instrumental craftmanship and melodious voices.
-Chris Martin was one of those vocalists, as the flowing tenor frontman of the British 4-piece band, Coldplay, and with an opening piano riff for the ages, with an instantaneous response from his enormous groundswell in live concerts.
+Chris Martin was one of those vocalists, as the charismatic tenor frontman of this British 4-piece band, and with an opening piano riff for the ages.
+Result?
+Instantaneous response from his enormous groundswell of fans in live concerts.
 His unique vocals were gentle with a bit of rasp.
-The group seemed to find a new audience and generation as an alternative to fluffy, autotuned female Pop and Hip Hop.
+The group seemed to find a new audience / generation as an alternative to fluffy, autotuned female Pop.
 Their music appealed to almost every genre, especially Alt Rock / Pop / Jazz, even Folk.
 He gives new meaning to the simple phrase, “You Are.”…Purely Ethereal!

 Link #1 Official music video 2003.
 Link #2 Live Austen City Limits 2005?